KunalMGupta/NeuralMeshFlow/README.md

 The entire code is [containerized](https://www.docker.com/resources/what-container).
 This makes setting up NMF swift and easy.
 Make sure you have nvidia-docker and Docker CE [installed](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker) on your machine before going further.

+You can either use our prebuild images or build your own from provided dockerfiles!
+We use two separate images for training and evaluation.

+1. For training use the image kunalg106/neuralmeshflow or build from dockerfile located under '''dockerfiles/nmf/'''
+2. For evaluation use the image kunalg106/neuralmeshflow_eval or build from dockerfile located under '''dockerfiles/evaluation/'''

 ## NOTE: This repo is under construction.